Foreskin’s function (and the fucked-up connection between circumcision and cornflakes)

 - People should be using condoms regardless.3

-- Penile cancer is a rare AF disease that happens in elderly men (even in a country where circumcision is uncommon)
+- Penile cancer is a rare AF disease that’s mostly limited to elderly men4

 - In the off chance of issues, there are usually options more cost-effective and less invasive.